Campus Degree Programs

 Program Requirements

-The Associate of Science in Audio Production program is 60 credit hours and 18 months in length.
+The Associate of Science in Audio Production program is 60 credit hours and 15 months in length.
 Students must successfully complete all required coursework with a minimum cumulative grade point average of 2.0.

 Chronological Course Order by Month

-Audio Production A.S. – Campus | ||
+Audio Production, A.S. – Campus | ||

 ---|---|---|

-Month | Course Code / Title | Month |
+Month | Course 1 Code / Title | Credits |

 1 | SBS 100 Media and Culture | 3 |